 Introduction to PEST Analysis

-PEST Analysis is a strategic tool used by businesses to analyze the external environment they operate in.
+PEST Analysis is a strategic planning tool widely used by businesses to analyze the external business environment they operate.
 It helps organizations identify factors that could impact their performance.

 The concept was first introduced by Francis Aguilar in 1967 in his book Scanning the Business Environment.
 Over time, it has become a staple in strategic planning and decision-making across industries.